 History of the Inn

-The home was officially finished in 1895 and features stunning carved embellishments and paneling, found throughout the structure.
-It sat atop the hill overlooking East Cove and the historic steamboats, as seen below.
+The home has recently been added to the National Register of Historic Places.
+It features stunning carved embellishments and paneling, found throughout the structure.
+It sat atop the hill overlooking the East Cove of Moosehead Lake and the historic steamboats, as seen below.
 The restored steamboat, the Katahdin, still remains in service today.
 It continues to grace the view from the Greenville Inn's expansive porches.

 During the early 1920's, the Craft family of Greenville Junction purchased the home.